Rules of the Ohio Senate

-The amendment deadline does not apply to an amendment to a bill or resolution that a committee voted to report not more than twenty-four hours in advance of the scheduled beginning of the voting session for which the bill or resolution has been placed on the calendar or on the immediately preceding calendar day.
+The amendment deadline does not apply to an amendment to a bill or resolution that a committee voted to report on the calendar day of the voting session for which the bill or resolution has been placed on the calendar or on the immediately preceding calendar day.

 Amendments prepared and distributed in advance of their offering shall identify the bill or resolution sought to be amended and the name of the senator proposing to amend; when a senator prepares more than one amendment to the same bill or resolution, the amendments shall be numbered sequentially.
 Unless objection is waived, debate shall cease until all members are supplied with copies of amendments offered on the floor.